 The final point to make regarding the test of recoverability of an asset group is that it can become fairly nuanced, especially in times of a broad economic downturn.
 The majority of companies are facing indicators that the economy and possibly their businesses are or will be negatively impacted by the coronavirus pandemic.
 However, assessing recoverability is not as black and white.
 Businesses may be able to prove they are established enough to withstand shorter term impacts to their operations, but there may be specific assets, product lines, or business divisions where it is harder to prove recoverability over their useful lives.
 In these cases an entity needs to perform a more in depth analysis of recoverability to prove impairment is not required.

-If a company is unable to demonstrate the recoverability of an asset group over its remaining useful life, an impairment loss needs to be calculated.
-If your assessment shows that the asset group is unable to generate enough undiscounted cash flows over its remaining useful life to cover its net book value, it needs to be impaired to a more reasonable book value.
+If a company is unable to demonstrate the recoverability of an asset group over its remaining useful life, this results in an impairment loss.
+If your assessment shows that the asset group is unable to generate enough undiscounted cash flows over its remaining useful life to cover its net book value, it needs to be impaired to the fair value of the asset.

 How do I calculate impairment?

-Regardless of whether or not a company anticipates an impairment of its assets, a preliminary review of economic indicators to evaluate any potential impairment and an analysis of recoverability is something that they should consider performing in the first half of 2020.
-With the adoption of ASC 842, the recognition of ROU assets is new for companies since the last economic fall, therefore it’s important for companies to remember to include the lease assets within the analysis.
+Regardless of whether or not a company anticipates an impairment of its assets, a preliminary review of economic indicators to evaluate any potential impairment and analysis of recoverability is something companies should consider performing in the first half of 2020.
+With the new accounting standards resulting in the recognition of ROU assets on the balance sheet for nearly all leases, it’s important for companies to remember to include the lease assets within the analysis.

 Businesses should document their considerations to support internal control procedures, and this analysis should be provided to the auditor.
-Performing this analysis on your own before an auditor requests it will often result in a streamlined quarterly review and could avoid additional charges from the auditor associated with supplemental procedures they may need to perform on the books as a result of evaluating the economic indicators of COVID-19.
+Performing this analysis on your own before an auditor requests it will often result in a streamlined quarterly review and could avoid additional charges from the auditor associated with supplemental procedures they may need to perform as a result of COVID-19.